kvora2/SmoothieOrderApp/README.md

 - **JavaScript**: Programming language 📜
 - **Redux**: State management for efficient data handling 🔄
 - **localStorage**: Data management for storing order history locally on the device 📦

+## 🚀 Installation and Demonstration

+To run this app locally:

+1. 📁 Redirect to `Restaurant-kelvin` dir

+2. 📦 Run `npm i`

+3. 🚀 Start the app with `npx expo start` or `npx expo start --tunnel`

+4. 📱 Install `Expo Go` on your Emulator or actual mobile phone.

+5. 📸 Scan the App QR code from the running app and use the app